cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 This solution introduces an additional requirement for the customer.
 They must upgrade their Conjur server to access the new API.
 This is not mandatory and if not done so, we will provide a fallback solution **(1.a)** but at a price of efficiency.

 For this Milestone, the Secrets Provider Chart will be using `Deployment` in-place of `Job`.
-New default variables may be introduced but no additional steps will needed to migrate from Milestone 1 to 2.
+New default variables may be introduced but no additional steps will needed to migrate from Milestone Job to Rotation.

 #### Concerns